CourseReps/ECEN689-Fall2018/Tutorials/tutorial_regularization.md

 # L1 and L2 Regularization
-by Sayeed Alvi and Samarth Mistr
+by Sayeed Alvi and Samarth Mistry